Lrigami/FreeCodeCamp-Projects/Certif-ResponsiveWebDesign/FourthProject-ProductLandingPage/README.md

 1. - [x] Parallax effect
 2. - [x] Scroll effect on the navbar
 3. - [x] An interactive map
-4. - [ ] An automatised review section composed with a user icon and its review (after a certain delay, another user and review takes place)
+4. - [ ] An automatised review section composed with a user icon and its review (slider)

 ## To-Do list :
 - Change the Css var names & update them